 How to Soundproof Loft Walls

 Here, we see the main problem — lofts don’t really have walls.
 Therefore, if you want to block sound, you’re going to have to build them.
-If you don’t have the construction know-how or cash to put up drywall, you can at least put up acoustic partitions in strategic locations that can catch a lot of the sound.
+If you don’t have the construction know-how or cash to put up drywall, you can put up acoustic partitions in strategic locations that can catch a lot of the sound.
+These partitions will section-off areas of your loft, creating quieter areas and reducing a noise’s ability to travel and bounce around the loft.

 How to Soundproof Loft Floors